-Attendance Procedures
+Attendance Guidelines and Procedures

-Students are required to attend school a minimum of 175 days out of the 180-day school year.
-This is South Carolina Code of Laws 59-65-50 and a South Carolina Board of Education Regulation.
-Any students who miss school must present a written excuse, signed by a parent/guardian, or a medical excuse.
-If this excuse is not turned in within three days after the student is back in school, the absence will be unlawful.
+Any student who misses school must present a written excuse, signed by a parent/guardian, or a medical excuse.
+If this excuse is not turned in within three days after the student is back in school, this absence will be unexcused.
+The maximum number of days that will be recorded as lawfully excused absences with parent notes will be five.